-- Written question and answer/test/exam

 - Case study

-- Report
+- Written guestion and answer/test/exam

 - Oral question and answer

 - Project

+- Role play/simulation

 - Practical demonstration

-- Role play/simulation

 All evidence must be clearly signposted and made available for the external moderator upon request.

 All internal assessments must be accompanied by a signed Declaration of Authenticity (this document is available on the Skills and Education Group Awards website).